drmowinckels/drmowinckels.github.io/content/blog/2020-05-25-changing-you-blogdown-workflow/index.en.md

 In this case, we are adding something to the archetype which does not already exist, we want to add the yaml bit above, so that is ends up in every new post.

 If your project does not already have an `archetypes` folder, make one, and create a file within that folder again with the name of your archetype.
-You can have several archetypes, maybe you have a series of posts with some specific yaml content or the like, and you shoudl therefore name them something that makes it obvious to you what the archetype contains.
+You can have several archetypes, maybe you have a series of posts with some specific yaml content or the like, and you should therefore name them something that makes it obvious to you what the archetype contains.

 In my archetype for blogpost, it looks like so: